eHealth Exchange

 Does eHealth Exchange store patient data?

-As a conduit for the exchange of information, the eHealth Exchange stores patients’ encrypted clinical information for up to up to two hours to ensure completion of the transmission to the requesting Participant.
-The eHealth Exchange stores the entire computerized transaction for up to 7 days, in case technical troubleshooting is required.
+As a conduit for the exchange of information, eHealth Exchange stores patients’ encrypted clinical information for up to two hours to ensure completion of the transmission to the requesting Participant. eHealth Exchange stores the entire computerized transaction for up to 7 days, in case technical troubleshooting is required.
 Lists of queries made (without any clinical data) are stored indefinitely for auditing purposes.

 No patient demographic or clinical data are maintained on the eHealth Exchange Hub “dashboard,” which is used by Participants to track how many exchanges are transacted by each eHealth Exchange Participant.